TW202102/TW202102/README.md

 - 👋 Hi, I’m @TW202102
-- 👀 I’m interested in programming useful stuff
+- 👀 I’m interested in programming and learning new stuff
-- 🌱 I’m currently learning C# + .net
+- 🌱 I’m currently learning Unity and django
-- 💞️ I’m looking to collaborate on crazy, interessting repositories
+- 💞️ I’m looking to a working student position
-- 📫 How to reach me: -

 <!---
 TW202102/TW202102 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.